-Sweden will be able to spend 404 million euro in state support for so-called etableringsjobb - or entry jobs - for newly arrived and long-term unemployed people.
+Sweden will be able to spend 4.2 billion kronor (€397m) in state support for so-called etableringsjobb - or startup jobs - for newly arrived and long-term unemployed people.
 That is now clear as the European Commission has approved a completely new model for encouraging companies to hire people who find it particularly hard to access the Swedish labour market.

-TEXT: KERSTIN AHLBERG
+NEWS 26.05.2022 TEXT: KERSTIN AHLBERG

-Entry jobs are the result of an initiative from Swedish LO, the Unionen trade union and the Confederation of Swedish Enterprise.
+Startup jobs are the result of an initiative from Swedish LO, the Unionen trade union and the Confederation of Swedish Enterprise.

-In order to hire workers for entry jobs, a company must be a party to a particular collective agreement covering such jobs where wages are lower than the regular collective agreement stipulates.
+In order to hire workers for startup jobs, a company must be a party to a particular collective agreement covering such jobs where wages are lower than the original collective agreement stipulates.
 The state will cover the gap to bring the worker's pay up to the normal collectively agreed minimum wage (after tax).
-This contribution is paid directly to the worker, not to the employer.
 The state will also cover pension costs.

-An entry job can last for up to two years and the idea is for it to transition into a permanent contract.
+A startup job can last for up to two years and the idea is for it to transition into an ordinary temporary contract.
 Previous types of subsidised work had been criticised because companies were able to exploit these in order to use them instead of offering normal employment.

-Now, LO, Unionen and the Confederation of Swedish Enterprise underline that the new employment model should not be used by employers to lower their employment costs.
-The three organisations will establish a cross-party committee to oversee how the collective agreements for entry jobs are applied out and adhered to.
+LO, Unionen and the Confederation of Swedish Enterprise underline that the new employment model should not be used by employers to lower their employment costs and that they will establish a cross-party committee to oversee how the collective agreement for startup jobs is carried out and adhered to.

 The main points for the new model were drawn up in a declaration of intent between the government and the three organisations as early as 2018, but in order to execute this, the government needed approval from the Commission.

-Since the state will cover parts of the employers' wage costs, the Commission must give its green light so that the subsidy does not distort competition and becomes in breach of EU rules on state aid.
+Since the state will cover parts of an employer's wage costs, the Commission must give its green light so that the subsidy does not distort competition and becomes in breach of EU rules on state support.
 This is the approval that Sweden has now secured.